shariq-mohammed/RADIOHEAD/README.md

 RADIOHEAD is a package to fit the model proposed in the manuscript:
 [S Mohammed](shariq-mohammed.github.io), K Bharath, S Kurtek, A Rao, [V Baladandayuthapani](bayesrx.github.io), *2020*, _RADIOHEAD: Radiogenomic Analysis Incorporating Tumor Heterogeneity in Imaging Through Densities_.

 Example code to run the RADIOHEAD pipeline.
-This code only shows an example execution of the model and the package RADIOHEAD.
+This code only shows an example execution of the model using the package RADIOHEAD.

 ```
 # install the package (devtools package needed)